openstack/ha-guide/doc/ha-guide/source/controller-ha-keystone.rst

       # wget https://git.openstack.org/cgit/openstack/openstack-resource-agents/plain/ocf/keystone
       # chmod a+rx *

 #.
-You can now add the Pacemaker configuratioon
+You can now add the Pacemaker configuration
    for the OpenStack Identity resource by running the :command:`crm configure` command to connect to the Pacemaker cluster.